crossz/tweak_web_gatsby/content/updates/eng-take2-health-x.md

 Register as a member now to enjoy the special promotional offer by entering Promo Code “2022NEW” *.

-Book the test now: (ehealth)
+Book the test now: [https://bit.ly/3Lqqo0T](https://bit.ly/3Lqqo0T "https://bit.ly/3Lqqo0T")

-Learn more about the Take2 Prophecy™ Test for NPC: (campaign page)
+Learn more about the Take2 Prophecy™ Test for NPC: [https://bit.ly/3woinVN](https://bit.ly/3woinVN "https://bit.ly/3woinVN")

 \*Limited to the first 200 appointments.
 Terms and Conditions apply.